RudramoniAnanth/ENTERPRISE-MANAGEMENT-SYSTEM-ENTMS-/README.md

 ## Usage

 * **Administrator:** Navigate to `LOGIN.HTML`.
 Enter registered admin email and password to log in.
 Upon success, you are redirected to `buy.html` (Admin Hub).
 From there, access various sections to manage inventory, update prices, view orders, check messages, and review update logs.
 Administrators can also potentially place orders via `cement.html`/`steel.html` after login.
 * **General User/Customer:** Access `index.html` to view the site and use the contact form.
-The ordering process (`cement.html`, `steel.html`) requires login via `LOGIN.HTML`.
-(Note: The current login page is explicitly marked for Admins; customer-specific registration or login flows are not present in the provided files).
+Can send requests or send messages through the contact form of the `index.html`.

 ## Key Files